yzgyyang/portcran/docs/WebAPI.md

 ## `/ports`
 The list of ports manageable through Portd.
 The correctly supported ports are based on:
  - CRAN: Core R Archive Network
- - PIP: Python Independent Packages (???)
+ - PyPI: Python Package Index

 Ports from the above sources can be created, updated and removed.
 If a port has a missing dependency this can also be created.